Dharm-Singh-45/Netflix-chatpgpt/README.md

 # Netflix Clone

-A modern Netflix clone built with React, TypeScript, and Firebase, featuring user authentication, responsive design, and a clean UI.
+A modern Netflix clone built with React, TypeScript, and Firebase, featuring user authentication, movie browsing, video trailers, and a responsive Netflix-like interface.

 ## 🚀 Features